Guide · April 17, 2026

 - Nile Red fluorescent dye.
 Binds to plastic polymers and nothing else.

-- A 25mm PTFE syringe filter (1.0 µm).
+- A 25mm syringe filter (1.0 µm).
 Traps stained plastic particles on the disc face.

-All of the above comes pre-measured in a single kit from The Water Test ($50, two tests).
-You can source each ingredient separately if you want — PTFE syringe filters run $3–$5 each, Nile Red stock is ~$40 for enough to do hundreds of tests, a 450nm LED is $15.
-You'll still need to mix the dilutions, which is fiddly (see our methodology page — we iterated for weeks to get it right on PTFE).
+All of the above comes pre-measured in a single kit from The Water Test ($75, tests sold separately).
+You can source each ingredient separately if you want — 1 µm syringe filters run $3–$5 each, Nile Red stock is ~$40 for enough to do hundreds of tests, a basic digital microscope is $30–$50.
+You'll still need to mix the dilutions, which is fiddly (see our methodology page — we iterated for weeks to get the staining right).

 Pour 100 mL of your sample into the viewing cup